Generating Preview Tables for Entity Graphs

 \section{Abstract}

-Users and developers are tapping into big, complex entity graphs for numerous applications.
-It is challenging to select entity graphs for a particular need, given abundant datasets from many sources and the oftentimes scarce information available for them.
-We propose methods to automatically produce preview tables for entity graphs, for compact presentation of important entity types and relationships.
+Users are tapping into massive, heterogeneous entity graphs for many applications.
+It is challenging to select entity graphs for a particular need, given abundant datasets from many sources and the oftentimes scarce information for them.
+We propose methods to produce preview tables for compact presentation of important entity types and relationships in entity graphs.
 The preview tables assist users in attaining a quick and rough preview of the data.
 They can be shown in a limited display space for a user to browse and explore, before she decides to spend time and resources to fetch and investigate the complete dataset.
 We formulate several optimization problems that look for previews with the highest scores according to intuitive goodness measures, under various constraints on preview size and distance between preview tables.
 The optimization problem under distance constraint is \NP-hard.
 We design a dynamic-programming algorithm and an Apriori-style algorithm for finding optimal previews.
-The experiments and user studies on Freebase demonstrated both the scoring measures' accuracy and the discovery algorithms' efficiency.
+Results from experiments, comparison with related work and user studies demonstrated the scoring measures' accuracy and the discovery algorithms' efficiency.